-As a specific example, for 400 multicast groups, convergence times of about 200 ms are realistically achievable today with optimized implementations.
-Fast Convergence represents the baseline for all video transport deployments and is available today through Cisco IOS® Software and Cisco IOS-XR Software across the range of video-optimized network products offered by Cisco.
+As a specific example, for 400 multicast groups (potentially equivalent to 400 broadcast TV channels), convergence times of about 200 ms are realistically achievable today with optimized implementations.
+Fast Convergence represents the baseline for all video transport deployments and is available today through Cisco IOS[®] Software and Cisco IOS-XR Software across the range of video-optimized network products offered by Cisco.